BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 > &nbsp;\
 > As in the anecdote about **Napoleon** enraged by the silence of cannons on a flank.\
-A summoned general was eager to recount seven reasons, he knew, but was shortly interrupted with\
+A summoned general was eager to recount seven reasons he knew, but was shortly interrupted with\
 <samp>«Already one is more than enough for me».</samp>
 >
 > The same, the prominent physicist replied to [_"One Hundred Authors Against Einstein", 1931_](https://archive.org/details/HundertAutorenGegenEinstein):\